 - How long this occupation will exist?
 If I will have 40-45 years of working life, will this profession be in demand for so long?

-- Do I have enough intelligence or hand-on skills to be successful in this profession?
+- Do I have enough intelligence or hands-on skills to be successful in this profession?

 - What is the average compensation after working for 5-7 years with this occupation?

-- How many people with this occupation are required in my area of living or the location I don’t mind to choose as my new home?
+- How many people with this occupation are required in my area of living or the location I don’t mind choosing as my new home?
 Or, in short, what is a demand?